I offer counselling sessions by Skype or other video platforms.

 implementing practices and strategies for improving relationships.

-However, all relationship tools and skills are more effective when underpinned by an increased capacity to feel and attune to the body.
+All relationship tools and skills are more effective when underpinned by an increased capacity to feel and attune to the body.

 Let’s fly in the face of perfection